-How many faces must it have seen, how many stories must it have heard, how many confessions and prayers… It’s time for its centennary stones to whisper, sospirare, to us its many, many secrets.
+How many faces has it seen, how many stories must it have heard, and how many confessions and prayers.
+It’s time for its centenary stones to whisper, to us its many secrets.

 The Ponte dei Sospiri was built in 1602 to connect Palazzo Ducale to the Prigioni Nuove, the new Venetian prisons.
 It was Marino Grimani, Doge of Venice at the time, who wanted it.
-The new prisons had been constructed 20 years earlier by Antonio da Ponte, in a building opposing Palazzo Ducale.
-The old prisons, which dated back to the 11th century, were within the Palazzo, and it was there that the “Consiglio dei Dieci” (the Counsel of the Ten, one of the Venetian Republic’s main ruling bodies) would send prisoners.
+The construction of the new prisons, by Antonio da Ponte, took place 20 years earlier, in a building opposite Palazzo Ducale.
+The location of the old prisons (11th century), was in the Palazzo Ducale.
+The “Consiglio dei Dieci” (the Council of the Ten, one of the Venetian Republic’s main ruling bodies) used to send prisoners there.

-The bridge was built using white Istrian stone and has the peculiarity to be entirely covered and is formed by two, wall-separated corridors, leading to and forth the prison.
-Each of the corridors is connected to the stairs linking the infamous “Piombi” (the Leads), located in the area directly under the roof of Palazzo Ducale, and the “Pozzi” (the Wells) the worst of all the imprisonment areas in Venice.
+The bridge was built using white Istrian stone and is formed by two, well-separated corridors, leading to the prison.
+The stairs in each of the corridors link the infamous “Piombi” (the Leads), located in the area directly under the roof of Palazzo Ducale, and the “Pozzi” (the Wells) the worst of all the imprisonment areas in Venice.
 Both the “Piombi” and the “Pozzi” were located within Palazzo Ducale and were part of the prison complex the Prigioni Nuove came to flank at the end of the 16th century.

-In spite of its beauty, the Ponte dei Sospiri had a pretty somber task, that of pathing the way for prisoners towards Palazzo Ducale’s trial rooms, where their destiny was to be decided, and bringing them back to their cells.
+In spite of its beauty, the Bridge of Sighs had a pretty somber task.
+It pathed the way for prisoners towards Palazzo Ducale’s trial rooms and brought them back to their cells.
 What we see as a quaint, romantic piece of architecture, suspended above the Rio di Palazzo, was in fact a very much effective prison structure.

 Four Curiosities about the Ponte dei Sospiri